peterhcharlton/project_guidelines/intro.md

 Supervisors and students are most welcome to contribute to this project (as described in [About this Book](../about)).
 You may wish to contribute:
 - **Content on new topics:** You may have your own ideas for new topics to be included in the book, or you might want to contribute towards writing on [these topics](https://github.com/peterhcharlton/project_guidelines/issues/1) which we think should be included.
-- **Modifications to existing content:** You may propose edits to existing content, by following the instructions under 'Propose edits' [here](../contributing).
+- **Modifications to existing content:** You may propose edits to existing content, by following the instructions under 'Propose edits' [here](../contributing) (or by simply emailing us your suggestions).
-- **General suggestions for improvements:** You may make a general suggestion by following the instructions under 'Suggest areas for improvement' [here](../contributing).
+- **General suggestions for improvements:** You may make a general suggestion by following the instructions under 'Suggest areas for improvement' [here](../contributing) (or by simply emailing us your suggestions).